Why Become an Internal Auditor?

 Where Might You Work?

-You can expect to be able to find work within a for-profit organization, a non-profit organization, or even a government agency.
-Each of these types of organizations have accounting and internal audit departments to examine their finances and ensure that they are working within the existing state and federal laws and regulations.
+CIAs can expect to be able to find work globally within a for-profit organization, a non-profit organization, or even a government agency based on your CIA certification, which will be recognized to demonstrate your quality in working with an external or internal audit because of the high certification requirements.
+Each of these types of organizations have accounting and internal audit departments to examine their finances and ensure that they are working within the existing state and federal laws and regulations and you should be able to find plenty of work and leadership opportunities similarly to the opportunities available to a certified public accountant(CPA).

 You are obligated to work within a specified Code of Ethics, which hold accountants to a high standard.
 However, an internal auditor’s average salary is around $59,000 in the US.
 Their average early-career salary for a CIA is $57,700 and their average late-career salary $66,900.
-However, this depends on your location and the company you work for.
-There are senior internal auditors who earn as much as $113,000.
+However, this depends on your location, the company you work for, and your work experience.
+There are senior auditors who earn as much as $113,000, which is more than a regular accountant, so keeping your hands out of the cookie jar and sticking to that code of ethics shouldn't be too hard.

-The employment of auditors (including internal) is expected to grow about 6%, which is about average for every occupation.
-This growth is projected to take place between 2018 and 2028, though you should be aware that, after the Lehman Brothers implosion, internal auditors are held to a much higher standard as they monitor the financial transactions of large and small businesses.
+The employment of auditors (including internal and external audit) is expected to grow about 6%, which is about average for every occupation.
+This growth is projected to take place between 2018 and 2028, though you should be aware that, after the Lehman Brothers implosion, auditors working within a company are held to a much higher standard as they monitor the financial transactions of large and small businesses alike.

-The growth of employment for auditors tracks closely to the strength of the economy; in a growing economy, internal auditors are needed to keep an eye on all financial transactions.
-And, as companies go public, internal auditors are necessary so they can review the financial documentation required by the federal government.
+The growth of employment for auditors tracks closely to the strength of the economy; in a growing economy, this profession is necessary to keep an eye on all financial transactions.
+And, as companies go public, they are needed to review the financial documentation required by the federal government.

-As businesses continue expanding throughout the globe, they will need expert internal auditors who will be able to view all documents that relate to all international transactions: mergers, trade, and acquisitions.
+As businesses continue expanding throughout the globe, they will need expert auditors who will be able to view all documents that relate to all international transactions, mergers, trade, and acquisitions.

-Technology has also had a large impact on the roles of internal auditors.
-As companies move more and more of their documentation into the cloud, internal auditors will need to become familiar with technology.
+Technology has also had a large impact on the roles of auditors.
+As companies move more and more of their documentation into the cloud, they must become familiar with technology.
 However, tasks such as analyzing financial transactions and the advice they give will not be affected by increasing technology.
-Internal auditors who have earned their certifications and a master’s degree, such as an MBA, will be even more in demand as the complexity of global business increases.
+Those who have go through the certification process to earn credentials, such as CIA certification, and a master’s degree, such as an MBA, will be an even better candidate for these positions as the complexity of global business increases.

 As you begin your job search, you may want to focus on corporations.
 From your early-career and into your mid-career, you’ll be able to find open positions by scanning online websites and job boards.
 If you are actively seeking an internal auditor’s position, keep these key phrases in mind: